dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 As we move toward this future, knowledge graphs will play a crucial role in predicting which skills employees need to be most effective, which projects they should work on, and how to mentor and develop talent within an organization.
 The end goal is to create a seamless integration between human intelligence and AI, where the AI understands and assists with complex decision-making, ultimately leading to a more efficient and innovative enterprise.

-That’s my long-term prediction—knowledge graphs will continue to grow in complexity, specialization, and integration with AI, leading to a future where the Robo-CEO is not just a concept but a reality.
+That’s my long-term prediction—knowledge graphs will continue to grow in complexity, specialization, and integration with AI, leading to a future where the RoboCEO is not just a concept but a reality.